pages-themes/slate/index.md

 Throughout the program has led to an increased capacity for learning with being able to bring solutions to problems when data, software and technology are involved.
 While completing this program I have gained many skills and then throughout the courses my capacity for those sills increased as well.
 Learning and implementing how agile and waterfall developments works into my projects as well as using fundamentally computer science foundations to build them.

+Skills I learned over the course in relation to the development pipe line was planning and finding what the needs of the project are.
+In the screen shot below is the beginning on the planning phase for a database for a pizza company.
+These planning phase makes sure all needs are covered and implemented into the planning phase.
+This allows a check list to go over as each class is built in the desired database.

 <div style="text-align: center;">
     <img src="assets/images/Screenshot%20(235).png" width="720px" title="test" />
     <p><em>test</em></p>